ironhack-labs/lab-javascript-chronometer/README.md

 Please, open your terminal, change directories into the root of the lab, and run npm install to install the test runner.
 Now, you can run the npm run test:watch command to run automated tests in watch mode.
 Open the resulting lab-solution.html file with the "Live Server" VSCode extension to always see the most up to date test results.

-To start, you should be working on the `javascript/chronometer.js` file.
+To see more details about failing tests, open the `tests/chronometer.spec.js` file.

 ## Instructions